b2w-marketplace/challenge-backend/README.md

 For example, for the event_type 2, the penultimate value is a 7 and the oldest value is 5, so the difference between them is 2.
 The name of the columns in the rowset don’t matter, but their order does.

+## Criterias:
+Quality and organization of the code;
+Pay attention to the requirements;
+Use Java 6 or newer (or Elixir language)
+The candidate can choose any framework
+See the attachments to solve the second question (task2)

+Create a Fork of this project and send us a pull request

+Do not forget to create a README to tell us how to run the project :sunglasses: